macstadium/orka-integrations/GitLab/custom-executor.md

 The provided scripts expect the following environment variables to be set:

-- `ORKA_USER` - User used to connect to the Orka environment.
-Created by running `orka user create`
+- `ORKA_ORKA_TOKEN` - User authentication to connect to the Orka environment.
+Created by running `orka3 user get-token` or `orka3 serviceaccount token <service-account>`.
-- `ORKA_PASSWORD` - Password used to connect to the Orka environment.
-Created by running `orka user create`
 - `ORKA_ENDPOINT` - The Orka endpoint.
-Usually, it is `http://10.10.10.100`
+Usually, it is `http://10.221.188.20`.
-- `ORKA_VM_NAME` - The name of the VM to be deployed
+- `ORKA_CONFIG_NAME` - The name of the VM config to be deployed.
+- `ORKA_VM_NAME_PREFIX` - The prefix of the generated VM name.
+Defaults to `gl-runner`.
-- `ORKA_VM_USER` - User used to SSH to the VM
+- `ORKA_VM_USER` - User used to SSH to the VM.
-- `DEPLOY_TIMEOUT` - Number of seconds to wait for the VM to be deployed
+- `ORKA_SSH_KEY_FILE` - The private SSH key contents to use when connecting to the VM.
+This key was created earlier during the Orka base image setup.

 For more information about GitLab CI/CD environment variables, see [here][env-variables].